justinParton/Media-Provider/README.md

 #### Create a Provider

-To create a provider, create a class that implements GBFIC\MediaProvider\Providers\ProviderInterface, add the required methods that will transform your data.
+To create a provider, create a class that implements GBFIC\MediaProvider\Providers\ProviderInterface and add the required methods that will transform your data.
 For examples see:

 ```
 GBFIC\MediaProvider\Providers\FireTvProvider;
-GBFIC\MediaProvider\Providers\RokuProvider
+GBFIC\MediaProvider\Providers\RokuProvider;
 ```

 Dont forget to add the provider to config/mediaprovider providers array so that it can be retrieved during initialization.